Meadowlarke/Bibliography/Bibliography.md

 >**The selections from which the below notes are from discuss the "postclassical" style of piano playing.**

-> p.
 17: Schumann performs Hummel's piano concerto.

-> p.
 17: "Postclassical" first appears.

-> p.
 18: Piano texture is referred to as "postclassical."

-> p.
 20: "Cosmopolitan" current of piano virtuosi in Vienna and Paris.

-> p.
 24: Schumann, virtuosity, sensuality, critique of pleasure, and the importance of transcendence and the "poetic."
 In other words, THE ROMANTIC ERA.

-> p.
 24: Critique of terms "post classical" and "brilliant style."

-> p.
 27: Fink on pleasure.

-> p.
 28: Fink's idea that the search for new musical delights stimulates change and creativity.

-> p.
 29: Class and labor in the 19th C. and resultant tastes for novelty in Hamburg.

-> p.
 31: Cznery and public tastes.

 ### Stefaniak, Alexander and Joe Davies "Women, Pianos, and Virtuosity, 1800--1900."
 In _The Cambridge Companion to Women Composers._ Forthcoming.